I don’t have any friends.

 Yet, I keep trying.

-Why don’t I have any friends?
+Why don’t I have a group?

 People have an obsession with never being at home.